procf/colloids-setup/02-Simulating-waterDPD.md

 This is a guide for running a simple DPD simulation of water with HOOMD-blue in preparation for colloids research in the PRO-CF Colloids Team.

-This guide is optimized for MacOS and usese the standard installation of HOOMD-blue.
-See the [HOOMD-blue Installation Guide](/01-HOOMDblue-Install-Guide.md) for prerequisites.
+This guide is optimized for MacOS and useses the **basic installation of HOOMD-blue** (See the [HOOMD-blue Installation Guide](/01-HOOMDblue-Install-Guide.md) for prerequisites).

 [Last Update: August 2022]